hashicorp/terraform-provider-aws/website/docs/r/glue_catalog_database.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the database.
+* `catalogID` - (Optional) ID of the Glue Catalog to create the database in.
+If omitted, this defaults to the AWS Account Id.
 * `description` - (Optional) Description of the database.
 * `location_uri` - (Optional) The location of the database (for example, an HDFS path).
 * `parameters` - (Optional) A list of key-value pairs that define parameters and properties of the database.

-## Attributes Reference

-The following additional attributes are exported:

-* `create_time` - The time at which the metadata database was created in the catalog.

 ## Import